A Springfield Summer Christmas for Christmas: Casting

+Marketing

 On 2020, Fox released nine promotional pictures from the episode.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 3.92 million viewers.

 Critical response

 Tony Sokol of Den of Geek said that the episode was a "masterful send-up of holiday movies, demographically charged programming, and Christmas itself."
 He gave the episode 4.5/5 stars.

+Jesse Bereta of Bubbleblabber gave the episode an 8.5 out of 10.
+He thought the episode was "clever and enjoyable."
+He highlighted the episode as a meta parody of a Hallmark Christmas movie about making such a movie.
+He thought the perspective allowed for the tropes from those types of movies to appear when they could not appear in a traditional Simpsons episode.

+Awards and nominations

+Writer Jessica Conrad was nominated for a Writers Guild of America Award for Television: Animation for this episode at the 73rd Writers Guild of America Awards.